gauxs/cp/algorithms/graph/shortest_path/single_source/dijkstra/README.md

 2. If we modify this algorithm and pick any vertex(instead of minimum), the algorithm will still work but time complexity will increase.
 This is because we can keep finding **shorter paths** to this vertex in future iterations.
 Why will the complexity increase?
 4. Why doesn't this algorithm work on *-ve edges* and on *-ve cycles*?
 5. For any implementation, think why we always pick minimum vertex?
 What if we pick random or maximum vertex?
 Will the algorithm still work?
-6. Think, why does this algorithm work on both directed and undirected graphs?
+6. Why does this algorithm work on both directed and undirected graphs?

 ### Algorithm Analysis
 ```